maimous/Explore-The-House/README.md

 &nbsp;
 ## 07 Add the form controls
 * Add a big multiline text box called description to show the description of the current room.
 A ComboBox called exits lists all of  the exits in the current room.
 It’s got two buttons: goHere moves to the room selected in the ComboBox, and goThroughTheDoor is only visible when there’s an exterior door.

+&nbsp;
+## 08 Add the house objects
+* In the form code, add the CreateObjects method.
+It instantiates the classes and passes the right information to each one’s constructor.
+The door description is passed to the OutsideWithDoor constructors.
+The Exits[] array for each instance is populated.
+For the IHasExteriorDoor objects, their door locations are being set.